 Congress comes together to help grandfamilies as record 64 million Americans live in multigenerational homes.

-This summer, the Supporting Grandparents Raising Children Act was signed into law to help grandparents and other relatives raising children, says Forbes.
-Generations United's report, State of Grandfamilies in America, Raising the Children of the Opioid Epidemic was noted a "key inspiration."
+This summer, the Supporting Grandparents Raising Children Act was signed into law to help grandparents and other relatives raising children, wrote Forbes.
+Generations United's report, State of Grandfamilies in America, Raising the Children of the Opioid Epidemic was noted to have been a "key inspiration."

 Older Americans squeezed as they help children, grandchildren and aging parents.

 "Older Americans are being strained by the needs of those around them."
 A study using data from the the Consumer Bankruptcy Project found that a little over one-third of filers said that "helping others, like children or older parents, had contributed to their seeking bankruptcy protection."
 Bankruptcy rates among those between 65 and 74 tripled between 2013 and 2016.
 In 1991, the rate was 1.2, reports The New York Times.

 Going back to 2013, The Pew Research Center examined data from 2005 to 2012 and wrote about rising financial burdens mounting for "the sandwich generation," middle-aged Americans caring for aging parents, raising young children, or financially supporting grown children.
 Noting "the increased pressure is coming primarily from grown children rather than aging parents."

 Aging in place and demographics are contributing factors.